luisfagundes94/parrot/README.md

 ### Presentation
 The ```features``` layer contains components involved in showing information to the user.
 The main part of this layer are the views(activity, compose) and ViewModels.

+### Framework
+The ```framework``` layer is responsible for core functionalities, such as model for network responses, extensions, and base classes.

+### Plugins
+The ```plugins``` layer is responsible for dependency management.
+It control and manage all dependencies in one place with Kotlin using the Gradle Version Catalog.

 # Tech Stacks
 This project uses many of the popular libraries, plugins and tools of the android ecosystem.